582Multimedia/motion-graphics/assignments-a2025.md

 ---

-# Assignment: Modeling, Rigging, and Animating a Four-Legged Creature with Physics Effects
+# Project 2: Modeling, Rigging, and Animating a Four-Legged Creature with Physics Effects

 ## Objective
 Create an original four-legged creature modeled in Blender, rigged using Rigify, animated, and incorporating interactive elements using particle systems and physics forces (collisions, force fields, etc.).